lucaszischka/BottomSheet/README.md

 pod 'BottomSheetSwiftUI'
 ```

+Now run `pod install` in the Terminal to install this dependency.

 ## Usage

 **WARNING:**
 This is Sample Code for visualisation where and how to use, without a working initializer.
-Please see [Examples](#examples) for working code.
+Please see [Examples](#Examples) for working code.

 BottomSheet is similar to the built-in Sheet: